davegaeddert/davegaeddert/content/_readme.md

 These days,
 I've done it enough that the building has started to feel like a repetitive task (see previous point).
-I still spend a lot of time conceptualizing, but try to avoid building until it really feels like an idea worth working.
+I still spend a lot of time conceptualizing, but try to avoid building until it really feels like an idea worth working on.

-**I change my mind**

-## Learning
+**A lot of my time is spent building things to make others more effective at their job.**
+But everybody thinks and works differently.
+If I don’t get any feedback,
+then I am going to do what makes the most sense to me personally.
+A lot of times though,
+the thing I’m building will be used by others more than I’ll use it myself.
+I get frustrated when this is the case and people don't give any input to go off of.

 **I'm a "breadth-first" learner, not "depth-first".**
 Said another way, I'm probably more of a generalist than a specialist.